 Of course, I absolutely adore the music, the movies, the decorations (and the awesome deals) that make December magical.

 But the pressure of shopping, wrapping, baking, and attending or hosting holiday parties can kinda make a person nuts.

-In an effort to manage holiday stress, reduce Christmas-inducing anxiety and actually enjoy the Christmas season, here are some tips I’ve found useful.
+So I wanted to offer some tips to help you manage holiday stress, reduce Christmas-inducing anxiety and actually enjoy the Christmas season!

 You May Also Like:

 - How to Create a Christmas Budget (and actually stick to it!)

 - 21 Ways to Earn Extra Money for the Holidays

 - How to Throw a Fabulous Holiday Party on a Budget

 - 51 Cheap Gift Ideas Under $10 (that people will actually want!)